kauwelab/PolyRiskScore/README.md

 - **Used Super Population** -- The super population used for linkage disequillibrium

 #### Columns Available Only In The Full Version
-- **Percentile** -- Indicates the percentile rank of the samples polygenic risk score
+- **Percentile** -- Indicates the percentile rank of the samples polygenic risk score *(also included in the condensed version of .txt input files)
 - **Protective Variants** -- Variants that are protective against the phenotype of interest
 - **Risk Variants** -- Variants that add risk for the phenotype of interest
 - **Variants Without Risk Alleles** -- Variants that are present in the study, but the sample does not possess the allele reported with association.
 Note that a SNP may be in this list and also in the Protective Variants or Risk Variants list.
 This is caused by an individual being heterozygous for the alleles at that point.